-- (b) Provide at least one shower head with hot and cold water under pressure for every 10 occupants or fraction thereof. - (A) Unisex shower rooms are acceptable in the same ratios.
-They must have working locks and provide privacy. - (c) Separate common use bathing facilities used for both sexes in the same building by a solid, non-absorbent wall extending from the floor to the ceiling. - (d) Mark separate sex_bathing facilities, if provided, with "women" and "men" in English and in the native language of employees expected to occupy the housing or with easily understood pictures or symbols.
+- (b) Provide at least one shower head with hot and cold water under pressure for every [15] 10 occupants or fraction thereof [of each sex].
+[A plumbed-in bathtub will substitute for a shower head.] - (A) [You may provide only one shower when housing a total of nine or less persons of both sexes.]
+Unisex shower[s] rooms are acceptable in the same ratios [if they have positive means to assure user privacy].
+They must have working locks and provide privacy. - (c) Separate common use bathing facilities used for both sexes in the same building by a solid, non-absorbent wall extending from the floor to the ceiling. - ([e]d) Mark separate sex bathing facilities, if provided, [for each sex] with "women" and "men" in English and in the native language of employees expected to occupy the housing or with easily understood pictures or symbols.